bp-ventures/lightecho-stellar-oracle/manage_prices/README.md

 To get a price, you need to send a transaction to the oracle getter with the following parameters:

-- `oracle env` - environment of the oracle
+- `env` - environment of the oracle

 ### Delete a price

 To delete a price, you need to send a transaction to the oracle setter with the following parameters:

-- `oracle env` - environment of the oracle
+- `env` - environment of the oracle

 ## License